Liam Fox: Early life and education

-In government
+Parliamentary career

+At the 1987 general election, Fox stood as the Conservative Party candidate in Roxburgh and Berwickshire, coming second, with 37.2% of the vote, behind the Liberal Party candidate, Archy Kirkwood.

+Fox was first elected to Parliament as MP for Woodspring at the 1992 general election with 54.5% of the vote and a majority of 17,509.

-In June 1993, Fox was appointed Parliamentary Private Secretary to the Home Secretary, Michael Howard.
+In June 1993, Fox was appointed Parliamentary private secretary to the Home Secretary, Michael Howard.
 Thereafter, in July 1994, he was appointed an Assistant Government Whip.
 Following a limited government reshuffle in November 1995, he was appointed a Lord Commissioner of Treasury – a Senior Government Whip.
-He was Parliamentary Under-Secretary of State at the Foreign and Commonwealth Office from 1996 to 1997.
+He was Parliamentary under-secretary of state at the Foreign and Commonwealth Office from 1996 to 1997.

 In 1996, he brokered an accord in Sri Lanka, called the Fox Peace Plan, between Chandrika Kumaratunga's PA and the opposition UNP of Ranil Wickremasinghe, on a bipartisan approach for ending the ethnic war.
 In 2001, Jonathan Goodhand wrote, "However, little has happened since then to suggest that the various parties would have acted in good faith in the interests of peace."